I’ve had the misfortune of having to make many travel insurance claims – I travel a lot – and I’ve never had a travel insurance claim refused.

 There’s going to be some of those easy questions (name, date of birth, etc).
 Get them filled in first because soon enough you’re going to hit the meaty bit.
 The bit that requires the words ‘supporting documentation’ * shudder *.
 Don’t worry.
 Grab a coffee.
 A handful of biscuits.
 I’m here for you…

-11. Fill in the details of your travel insurance claim
+11. Fill in the details of your claim

-This is the bit where every travel insurance claim differs.
+This is the bit where every claim differs.
 Indeed, the medical claim I made a few months ago for dengue fever was different to the claim I’m making now for coronavirus repatriation.
 However, while some bits will be different (medical documents were needed for my dengue fever), a lot of the costs are the same – changed flights and hotels.
-Here’s how to fill in this part of your travel insurance claim without losing your mind…
+Here’s how to fill in this part of your form without losing your mind…

 12. Start with a rough chronology